Machine learning technique for building predictive models from known input and response data

 Common regression algorithms include:

-Supervised learning is used in financial applications for credit scoring, algorithmic trading, and bond classification; in biological applications for tumor detection and drug discovery; in energy applications for price and load forecasting; and in pattern recognition applications for speech and images.
+Supervised learning is used in financial applications for credit scoring, algorithmic trading, and bond classification; in biological applications for tumor detection and drug discovery; in energy applications for price and load forecasting (3:42); in pattern recognition applications for speech and images; and in predictive maintenance for life of equipment estimates (57:25).